JoseAlanis/eegml-vnm-cda/README.md

 # eegml-vnm-cda

+The pipeline relies on the brain imaging data structure [BIDS](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/03-electroencephalography.html) for electroencephalography data.

+BIDS helps organize datasets in an intuitive and well documented manner.

+This analysis pipeline takes BIDS formatted data as an input.
+The pipeline then carries a series of standardised preprocessing and analysis steps and stores the results a BIDS compliant directory structure.

+Your data needs to be in BIDS format ([see below](##-1.-Put-data-in-an-BIDS-compliant-directory-structure) for details on how to make a BIDS dataset) for the pipeline to run.

+If you already have your data in BIDS format then you can go to [2.
+Preprocessing and analysis](##-2.-Preprocessing-and-analysis).

+## Analysis scripts

 The pipeline has multiple scrips (e.g., `00_restructure_eeg_data_directory.py`).
 The numbers at the beginning of the file name show the order in which they should be run.

+The files `00_restructure_eeg_data_directory.py` and `01_data_to_bids.py` can be used to turn an (ordinary) dataset into a BIDS dataset.

+## 1. Put data in a BIDS compliant directory structure

 You'll need to create the paths for the project.
 That includes all BIDS paths needed for storing the BIDS conform version of the data.